SmartyzeDetect/apiserver-doc/deploy/docker/README.md

 - Step 3: Run the demos

   Once the container is up, you can open up a new terminal window to run the demos.
+Some samples are provides in the [demo directory](/demo).
 Once done, you can come back to this window for the cleanup steps.

 - Step 4: Clean up